Uses of trigonometry: Some modern uses

 That these fields involve trigonometry does not mean knowledge of trigonometry is needed in order to learn anything about them.
 It does mean that some things in these fields cannot be understood without trigonometry.
 For example, a professor of music may perhaps know nothing of mathematics, but would probably know that Pythagoras was the earliest known contributor to the mathematical theory of music.

 In some of the fields of endeavor listed above it is easy to imagine how trigonometry could be used.
 For example, in navigation and land surveying, the occasions for the use of trigonometry are in at least some cases simple enough that they can be described in a beginning trigonometry textbook.
 In the case of music theory, the application of trigonometry is related to work begun by Pythagoras, who observed that the sounds made by plucking two strings of different lengths are consonant if both lengths are small integer multiples of a common length.
 The resemblance between the shape of a vibrating string and the graph of the sine function is no mere coincidence.
 In oceanography, the resemblance between the shapes of some waves and the graph of the sine function is also not coincidental.
 In some other fields, among them climatology, biology, and economics, there are seasonal periodicities.
-The study of these often involves the periodic nature of the sine and cosine function.
+The study of these often involves the periodic nature of the sine and cosine functions.

 Fourier series

 Many fields make use of trigonometry in more advanced ways than can be discussed in a single article.
-Often those involve what are called Fourier series, after the 18th- and 19th-century French mathematician and physicist Joseph Fourier.
+Often those involve what are called the Fourier series, after the 18th- and 19th-century French mathematician and physicist Joseph Fourier.
 Fourier series have a surprisingly diverse array of applications in many scientific fields, in particular in all of the phenomena involving seasonal periodicities mentioned above, and in wave motion, and hence in the study of radiation, of acoustics, of seismology, of modulation of radio waves in electronics, and of electric power engineering.